Skip to main content

 NUSeq provides six types of RNA-seq services as detailed below:

-• Low-input RNA-Seq: Accommodates limited amounts of total RNA in the range of 5-100 ng.
-Library prep can be based on poly(A) mRNA enrichment (default), or rRNA depletion (at additional cost).
+• Low-input RNA-Seq: Accommodates limited amounts of total RNA.
+Library prep can be based on poly(A) mRNA enrichment (default, requires 5 to 25 ng RNA), or rRNA depletion (at additional cost, requires 5 to 10 ng RNA).

 • Ultra-low-input RNA-Seq: Applies to total RNA input in the range of 10 pg - 5 ng.
 Library prep is based on SMART-Seq v4 chemistry, which uses oligo(dT) to prime for full-length cDNA generation.